square/square-python-sdk/doc/models/loyalty-program-accrual-rule.md

 # Loyalty Program Accrual Rule

-Defines an accrual rule, which is how buyers can earn points.
+Represents an accrual rule, which defines how buyers can earn points from the base [loyalty program](../../doc/models/loyalty-program.md).

 ## Structure